tnamIT299/API_WebMusic/README.md

 To run this project locally, follow these steps:

-1. Clone this repository using `git clone https://github.com/tnamIT299/API_Music.git`
+1. Clone this repository using `https://github.com/tnamIT299/API_WebMusic.git`
 2. Install dependencies using `npm install`
 3. Start the development server using `npm start`